- Training & Events

 There are several types and embodiments of absolute viscometers.
 The Brookfield rotary method pictured in Figure 2 is the most common.
 Absolute viscosity measurement has been used for research applications, quality control and grease analysis within the field of machinery lubrication.

 Figure 2.
 Rotary Viscometer ASTM D2983

-Procedures for testing absolute viscosity in the lab by the traditional Brookfield method are defined by ASTM D2983, D6080 and others.
-However, absolute viscosity is becoming increasingly common in the area of used oil analysis because most onsite viscometers sold on the market today measure absolute viscosity, not kinematic viscosity.
-Suppliers of onsite absolute viscometers are Cambridge, Kittiwake, CSI, Spectro and Entek.
+Procedures for testing dynamic viscosity in the lab by the traditional Brookfield method are defined by ASTM D2983, D6080 and others.
+However, dynamic viscosity is becoming common in the area of used oil analysis because most onsite viscometers sold on the market today measure dynamic viscosity, not kinematic viscosity.
+Suppliers of onsite dynamic viscometers are Anton Paar, Kittiwake, and Spectro Scientific.

-Generally speaking, kinematic viscosity (cSt) is related to absolute viscosity (cP) as a function of the fluid’s specific gravity (SG) according to the equations in figure 3.
+Generally speaking, kinematic viscosity (cSt) relates to absolute viscosity (cP) as a function of the fluid’s specific gravity (SG) according to the equations in figure 3.

 Figure 3.
 Viscosity Equations

 As simple and elegant as these equations look, they hold true only for so-called Newtonian fluids.
 In addition, the specific gravity of the fluid must remain constant during the trending period.
 Neither of these conditions can be assumed constant in used oil analysis, so the analyst must be aware of the conditions under which variance can occur.

 A Newtonian fluid is a fluid that maintains constant viscosity across all shear rates (shear stress varies linearly with shear rate).
 These fluids are called Newtonian because they follow the original formula established by Sir Isaac Newton in his Law of Fluid Mechanics.
 Some fluids, however, don’t behave this way.
 In general, they are called non-Newtonian fluids.